-The Nzakya Community, which includes 1,500 people, lives in a semi-arid region in Southeastern Kenya.
-Their corner of the world is very dry, and they struggle daily to access sufficient water to meet their needs.
+The Nzakya Community, which includes 1,800 people, is in a semi-arid region of Southeastern Kenya.
+This corner of the world is very dry, and people struggle daily to access sufficient water to meet their needs.

 For water, community members can either go to a very distant well or use scoop holes in sandy river beds, but both options present serious concerns.
 The well is far away, so collecting water from there consumes much of their time.
 The scoop holes, are used by people and animals alike looking to quench their thirst so they are contaminated.
 No matter where they go to find water, the journey is arduous, and the journey home carrying heavy containers of water in the hot sun is even worse.